sofort-impfen-de/services/README.md

 **Warning:** Running this command will overwrite existing key files, potentially rendering all your development data useless, so be careful.

-We can change the environment using the `--env` flag, e.g. to generate production keys simply run `kiebitz admin keys setup --env prod`.
-This will generate two files in `settings/[env]` directory, `002_admin.json` and `003_appt.json`.
+This will generate two files in the Kiebitz settings directory, `002_admin.json` and `003_appt.json`.
 The former is only for administration purposes and should remain locked away.
 The latter is for use with the appointments server.

 Now we can then generate mediator keys.
 To do this, we simply run